GAltVI/resume/T04D04-1-develop/README.md

 Quadratic hyperbola: \
 ![Quadratic hyperbola](misc/images/g.png)

-***== Quest 4 received.
-Create an src/door_functions.c program that calculates and displays a table with three functions: the witch of Agnesi with diameter one, the lemniscate of Bernoulli with a unit interval in the positive half-plane (Y > 0), and a quadratic hyperbola.
-The first column should list the values of the X-axis from minus Pi through plus Pi, there should be 42 measurements at this interval; the second, third, and fourth columns describe the values ​​of the functions at a point.
-Table headers are not needed.
-All values must be recorded with an accuracy of 7 decimal places, it is necessary to use the double type for increased accuracy.
+***The program calculates and displays a table with three functions: the witch of Agnesi with diameter one, the lemniscate of Bernoulli with a unit interval in the positive half-plane (Y > 0), and a quadratic hyperbola.
+The first column lists the values of the X-axis from minus Pi through plus Pi, there is 42 measurements at this interval; the second, third, and fourth columns describe the values ​​of the functions at a point.
+All values are recorded with an accuracy of 7 decimal places.
 Column separator: "|".
-The table should have a total of 42 entries.
-Put the result of the program in src/data/door_data.txt (no need to add the function of creating a file from the program, you can use output redirection).
-If the function is not defined at any point, there must be the "-" symbol in the table. ==***
+If the function is not defined at any point, there is the "-" symbol in the table.***

 Result: